Automattic/jetpack/docs/monorepo.md

 This is intended to work in combination with [Changelogger](#jetpack-changelogger): When any change files are present in the project, a `-alpha` version entry will be written to the changelog so the autotagging will not be triggered.
 To release a new version, you'd do the following:

-1. (optional) Go to the [monorepo's branch settings page](https://github.com/Automattic/jetpack/settings/branches), and turn on "Require branches to be up to date before merging" for the master branch.
+1. (optional) Activate the "Release Lock" (see PCYsg-zQS-p2#generating-a-new-changelog).
 2. Use `tools/changelogger-release.sh` to create a PR rolling the change files into a new changelog entry.
 3. Push and merge that PR.
-4. If you turned on "Require branches to be up to date before merging" in step 1, go turn it off.
+4. If you used the Release Lock in step 1, go turn it off.
 If you didn't, check that no one merged any PRs in between steps 2 and 3 that added change files to the projects being released.
    * If they did, you'll likely have to create a release branch in the affected projects' mirror repos and manually tag.
-5. Verify that the Build workflow run for your PR's merge to master succeeded.
-[This search](https://github.com/Automattic/jetpack/actions/workflows/build.yml?query=branch%3Amaster) will show the runs of that workflow for all merges to master.
+5. Verify that the Build workflow run for your PR's merge to trunk succeeded.
+[This search](https://github.com/Automattic/jetpack/actions/workflows/build.yml?query=branch%3Atrunk) will show the runs of that workflow for all merges to trunk.
-   * If it failed, you can try re-running it as long as no other PRs were merged adding change files to the projects being released.
+   * If it failed, you can try re-running it as long as no other PRs were merged.
 If some were merged, you'll have to manually tag the affected projects.

 ### Auto-release